 Magnesium for Migraines

 There are two types of migraine, with aura and without aura.
 Migraines with aura have a set of side effects that accompany the headache such as blind spots, coloured spots, zigzag lines and even temporary blindness leading up to headache hitting.
-The most common form of migraine, 75%, is a migraine without aura and this has none of the symptoms and the headache simply kicks in.
+The most common form of migraine at 75%, is a migraine without aura and this has none of the symptoms and the headache simply kicks in.

 Magnesium for Migraines